 Many native plants offer beautiful flowers, produce abundant colorful fruits and seeds, and seasonal changes in color.
 These attract pollinators (butterflies, bees, moths) and colorful birds.

 The use of native plants in landscaping can be a strong combatant of climate change.
 Natives help reduce carbon pollution from lawn mower exhaust, as many native plants, especially decades old oak and maple trees are effective in mitigating greenhouse gas carbon dioxide.

 Native plants require far less water as they are adapted to the local environmental conditions, thereby saving time, money, and perhaps the most valuable natural resource, water.

 On average, the traditional suburban lawn contains 10 times more chemical pesticides per acre than farmland.
-Manicured lawns and bark-mulched landscapes require large amounts of artificial and synthetic chemicals to keep them looking immaculate while impacting the water below.
+Manicured lawns and landscapes require large amounts of artificial and synthetic chemicals to keep them looking immaculate while impacting the water below.
 By reducing the use of pesticides and weed killers by choosing native plants for your landscaping you help to support wildlife and local communities.

 In addition to providing vital habitat for birds, other species of wildlife benefit as well.
 Butterflies, dragonflies, and moths, including monarchs, swallowtails, which all depend on very specific native plant species called Milkweed.
 Native plants provide nectar for pollinators including hummingbirds, bees, butterflies, moths, and other species.
 They provide protective shelter for many mammals and provide nuts, seeds, and fruits to offer essential foods for local wildlife.